Fluticasone (By breathing)

 - Open your mouth and breathe in slowly and deeply (like yawning), and at the same time firmly press down on the top of the canister once.

 - Hold your breath for about 5 to 10 seconds, and then breathe out slowly.

 - When you have finished all your inhalations, rinse your mouth out with water.
 Do not swallow the water.

 - Do not shake the inhaler.
 When you are ready to use the medicine, open the cover of the inhaler.
 You should hear a click, and the dose counter number will change.
 This means the medicine is ready.

 - The dose counter will turn red when the inhaler has fewer than 10 doses.
 Stop using the inhaler when the counter reaches 0, or 6 weeks after you open the package, whichever comes first.

 - Flovent® HFA:

 - Before you use the inhaler for the first time, point it away from your face and test spray into the air 4 times.
+Avoid spraying in your eyes.
 Shake the inhaler before each spray.
 Test spray 1 time if the inhaler has not been used for 7 days or if it has been dropped.